 Family Circle Advisors brings together the premier practitioners in family philanthropy and youth giving to ensure that families experience the profound power of giving -- together.
-We facilitate family retreats, create family giving strategies and support families in raising the next generation of passionate givers --the Generous Generation.[TM] For families just getting started we highly recommend our signature, "Top-Secret Giving Event."
-Its effectiveness lies in its element of surprise!
+We facilitate family retreats, create family giving strategies and support families in raising the next generation of passionate givers -- the Generous Generation.[TM]

-Lisa Parker brings 25 years of experience in philanthropy and nonprofit management to serve philanthropic families raising the next generation of savvy givers.
-For fourteen years she has been President and Executive Director of the Lawrence Welk Family Foundation, leading the Foundation's initiative to seed the youth giving movement and creating youth philanthropy programs for the family's fourth generation.
+Lisa Parker brings 28 years of experience in philanthropy and nonprofit management to serve philanthropic families raising the next generation of savvy givers.
+For 18 years she has been President and Executive Director of the Lawrence Welk Family Foundation, leading the Foundation's initiative to seed the youth giving movement and creating youth philanthropy programs for the family's fourth generation.
 She launched San Francisco based Family Circle Advisors to help other families create meaningful giving experiences that engage and inspire each generation.